bmeurer/benediktmeurer.de/_posts/2016-12-20-v8-behind-the-scenes-december-edition.markdown

 to the native bytecode format.
 Two weeks ago we [staged the new asm.js pipeline](http://crrev.com/2553963003), which sends [asm.js](http://asmjs.org) code through the new WebAssembly pipeline instead of the TurboFan JavaScript compiler pipeline, and executes the resulting machine code in the WebAssembly native execution environment.
 This allows you to leverage many of the benefits of
-WebAssembly today, with full backwards compatibility.
+WebAssembly today and brings ahead-of-time compilation (AOT) for asm.js to Chrome, with full backwards compatibility.

 <p><center>
   <img src="/images/2016/asmjs-wasm-20161220.png" alt="asm.js WebAssembly pipeline" />